History of Iran: Khatami: reformers and conservatives struggle (1997–2005)

 President Rafsanjani's economic policies led to stronger relations with the outside world.
 But his government's relaxation of the enforcement of certain regulations on social behavior were met with some responses of widespread disenchantment among the general population with the ulama as rulers of the country.
 This led to the defeat of the government's candidate for president in 1997, who had the backing of the supreme Islamic jurist.
 He was beaten by an independent candidate from the Reformists, Mohammad Khatami.
 He received 69% of the vote and enjoyed particular support from two groups of the population that had felt ostracized by the practices of the state: women and youth.
 The younger generations in the country had been too young to experience the shah's regime or the revolution that ended it, and now they resented the restrictions placed on their daily lives under the Islamic Republic.
 Mohammad Khatami's presidency was soon marked by tensions between the reform-minded government and an increasingly conservative and vocal clergy.
 This rift reached a climax in July 1999 when massive anti-government protests erupted in the streets of Tehran.
 The disturbances lasted over a week before police and pro-government vigilantes dispersed the crowds.

+During his first term, President Khatami oversaw Iran’s second five-year development plan and introduced a new plan for 2000–2004 focused on economic reconstruction alongside social and political reforms.
+The plan aimed for privatization, job creation, and reduced subsidies but fell short on employment targets.
+Despite this, Iran saw improved economic indicators: real GDP growth rose to nearly 6 percent, unemployment and inflation declined, external debt dropped significantly, and the government authorized private banks for the first time since 1979.
+Poverty levels also decreased modestly.